-In the RESTART trICH study you are equally likely to be in the group starting/restarting a DOAC at 1 week as you are to be in the group starting/restarting a DOAC at 4 weeks.
+In the RESTART trICH study your friend/relative is equally likely to be in the group starting/restarting a DOAC at 1 week as they are to be in the group starting/restarting a DOAC at 4 weeks.

-Your healthcare team will let you know which group you are in.
+Your friend/relative's healthcare team will let you know which group they are in.

-It is recognised that anticoagulants known as DOACS are now preferable to vitamin K antagonists (e.g., warfarin) as they are safer.
-If you are taking warfarin you may be asked to start a DOAC (apixaban, dabigatran, rivaroxaban or edoxaban) rather than warfarin if you decide to take part in the study.
+It is recognised that anticoagulants known as DOACS are now preferable to vitamin K antagonists (eg Warfarin) as they are safer.
+If your friend/relative is taking warfarin they may be asked to start a DOAC (apixaban, dabigatran, rivaroxaban or edoxaban) rather than warfarin if you decide for them to take part in the study.